peteroupc/peteroupc.github.io/random.md

 <a id=High_Quality_PRNG_Examples></a>
 #### High-Quality PRNG Examples

-Besides cryptographic RNGs, the following are examples of high-quality PRNGs:
+Besides cryptographic RNGs, the following are examples of high-quality PRNGs (here "period" is the maximum size of a random number "cycle" for the PRNG):

 | PRNG | Seeds Allowed | Period | Stream Support | Notes |
  ----------| --- | --- | --- | --- |